Public employment services in the European Union

 Public Employment Services (PES) are services or authorities responsible for connecting jobseekers to the potential employers.
 Through the use of information, demand of labor market, and placement, PES authorities try to prevent unemployment within the public sector (concerning jobs within the government agency).
 In the European Union, the idea of establishing these services was imposed by the European Council and European Parliament in order to improve the matter of unemployment in this geographical sector.
-The official name of this authory is The European Network of Public Employment Services.
+The official name of this authority is The European Network of Public Employment Services.